Join us in Toronto on Nov. 1, 2019

 Register now to take advantage of Early Bird pricing of $395 plus tax.
 The workshop fee includes both sessions, lunch and coffee breaks.
 The Early Bird ends August 31 – so register now and save!

 We’re dedicated to international education!

 Doug Ronson, the founder of ESQ Educational Services, has been involved in international education since 1995, originally as a representative of the TOEFL and TOEIC tests with Educational Testing Service Canada.
 Since 2014, he has been providing a wide range of services for international educators.
 ESQ has been running workshops since 2016, providing opportunities for professional learning, networking and the sharing of ideas.

-Here’s what attendees at the 2017 Toronto conference had to say.
-Participants rated the overall conference at 4.8 out of 5.
+Here’s what attendees at our previous conferences have to say.
+They have rated the overall conference at 4.8 out of 5.
 That’s a score of 96 percent!
 Here are some of their comments:

 - “I learned a lot and feel excited to implement many new things.
 It was easy to talk and share ideas in such a welcoming group.
 I’m so happy I came!”